-All our sites continue to limit access to non-essential visitors, enhance personal hygiene and infection control and implement social distancing.
+All our sites continue to limit access to non-essential visitors, enhance strict personal hygiene and infection control measures and implement social distancing.

-These are simple but important measures that can help protect our participants and employees as well as reduce the spread of COVID-19 in the community.
+These are important measures that can help protect our participants and employees as well as reduce the spread of COVID-19 in the community.

 Additional training and supports for staff

-The procedures and protocols DSA developed in the early days of the pandemic have served us well so far and it is important that we all remain vigilant and mindful of site access controls, social distancing and enhanced hygiene requirements.
+We continue to follow procedures and protocols developed in the early days of the pandemic.
+Our clear focus is to keep our community, participants and people as safe as possible, and provide essential supports as needed.
+It is important that we all remain vigilant and mindful of site access controls, social distancing and enhanced hygiene requirements.

 DSA has a suite of COVID-19 specific training for staff including the Department of Health’s Infection Control module.

-To ensure our staff have access to the latest information we have developed a dedicated COVID resource site on our intranet as well as providing regular email and SMS updates.
+Staff have access to the latest information and useful resources through a dedicated COVID-19 section on our intranet, as well as receiving regular email and SMS updates.

 The Department of Health has also produced a series of simple explainer videos around Coronavirus, which are short but highly informative.